minhvyha/Tic-Tac-Toe-Game/README.md

 ## **main.py**

 The main.py file contains all the code that will be executed when the program is run.
-It import classes Block and Board from the file board.py, which represent block in the board and the board itself, respectively.
+It import Pygame library classes Block and Board from the file board.py, which represent block in the board and the board itself, respectively.

 The main.py file first inits the pygame library and declares colour variables that will be used to illustrate the game in the program.
 The main function in this file is where all others functions are called, and the game is controlled in this main function.